jgchoti/studynote/asynchronous-programming/asynchronous-programming.md

 It means it’s not synchronized with the rest of the code.
 When we run it, the console logs "Ordering pizza...", then it immediately logs "Pizza was ordered", and "Eating pizza: undefined".
 Finally, after two seconds, "Pizza is ready: 🍕" is logged.

+### Task Queue and Microtask Queue:

+These queues hold tasks and microtasks, respectively, that are waiting to be executed.
+Both are managed by the Event Loop, which periodically checks them and moves tasks to the Call Stack for execution when it's ready.
+Tasks can include things like timers (setTimeout), DOM events, or AJAX requests, while microtasks are typically related to promises and other asynchronous operations.

+> the Task Queue and Microtask Queue are more general-purpose, while the Callback Queue specifically deals with callback functions resulting from asynchronous operations.

-### Callback Queue
+#### Callback Queue

 > This queue holds callbacks that are waiting to be executed once the stack is clear.

 This queue is also managed by the Event Loop and holds callback functions that are waiting to be executed.
 However, callback functions in the Callback Queue typically result from asynchronous operations like setTimeout, AJAX requests, or event handlers.
 When these operations complete, their associated callback functions are placed in the Callback Queue.
 The Event Loop then moves these callback functions to the Call Stack for execution when the stack is empty and the program is ready to handle them.

-> the Task Queue and Microtask Queue are more general-purpose, while the Callback Queue specifically deals with callback functions resulting from asynchronous operations.

 #### Using Callbacks